Shaoqian/Udacity-Runaway-Robot-Project/README.md

 Update:

 My solution for this project was only intended for reference.
 But unfortunately a few students taking this Georgia Tech online course simply copied my code and had a case before the office of student integrity.
 Therefore, I have made my solution code private.
-Hopefully this readme file can still have some value for those who is struggling with this project.
+Hopefully this readme file can still have some value for those who are struggling with this project.

 Background: